FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 ----

+When talking about deep generative models, one usually refers to three model families: the Variational Autoencoders (VAEs), the Generative Adversarial Networks (GANs), and the Normalizing Flows.

+Amoung the three model families, we will focus more on VAEs side since they are more effective.
+Whether GAN really works is still an open question.
+The effectiveness of GANs is more like the discriminator's regularization, rather than the 'generative' part.
+Or correct me if I am wrong.

+Many discrete structures are involved in VAE models for NLP.
+Inference over these structures is tricky and smart.
+Many of them deserve to know.

 ## Resources

+Before the beginning of our journey, the fundation of the DGMs is build upon probabilistic graphical models.
+So we start from these models

+#### Blei's Foundation of Graphical Models course, STAT 6701 at Columbia ([link](http://www.cs.columbia.edu/~blei/fogm/2019F/index.html))
+* This course talks about the foudations of probabilistic modeling, graphical models, and approximate inference.

+#### Xing's Probabilistic Graphical Models, 10-708 at CMU ([link](https://sailinglab.github.io/pgm-spring-2019/))
+* This is a really heavy course with extensive materials.
+There are 5 modules in total: exact inference, approximate inference, DGMs, reinforcement learning, and non-parameterics.
+All lecture notes, vedio recordings, and homeworks are open-sourced.

+#### Collins' Natural Language Processing, COMS 4995 at Columbia ([link](http://www.cs.columbia.edu/~mcollins/cs4705-spring2019/))
+* This course may look like an NLP course, but it has a graphical models core (with an NLP surface.)
+Many structural inference methods are introduced.
+Also take a look at many related notes from [Collins' homepage](http://www.cs.columbia.edu/~mcollins/)

+Now we go to the realm of DGMs

 #### Wilker Aziz's DGM Landscape ([link](http://wilkeraziz.github.io/pages/landscape))
 * This is a great guidebook for VI.
 It is a graph over the VI literature and discuss the connections of different techniques.
 Definitely go over this to have a rough sense/ go deep about DGMs